-- 1. USAC will cooperate with the appropriate Commission bureau and office staff and use all reasonable efforts to provide copies of the requested records to the Commission within five business days.
-If more than five business days are required to gather and provide to the Commission staff the requested records, USAC will promptly notify the Commission and obtain the Commission's approval as to when the records will be provided to the Commission. - 2.
-When providing records for multi-part FOIA requests, USAC will clearly indicate the portion of the FOIA request to which the record responds and which, if any, FOIA exemptions USAC recommends applying to each responsive record.
-USAC may present in writing (including electronic means) its views of whether it recommends withholding or release of documents pursuant to the Commission's FOIA regulations. - 3.
-USAC will use all reasonable efforts to respond within three business days to requests from the Commission for estimates of the costs associated with USA C's search for, and review of, the records responsive to a FOIA request.
-If more than three business days are required to provide the cost estimate, USAC will promptly notify the Commission and obtain the Commission's approval as to when the cost estimate will be provided to the Commission. - 4.
-When determining the cost estimate for a FOIA request, USAC shall compute the amount in accordance with FOIA requirements in effect at the time of the request.
-USAC shall not take into consideration the classification of the requestor when determining costs. - a.
+1. All initial contacts by the FCC with USAC concerning a FOIA request must be made through USAC's Office of General Counsel.
+USAC will cooperate with the appropriate Commission bureau and office staff and use all reasonable efforts to provide copies of the requested records to the Commission within five (5) business days.
+If more than five business days are required to gather and provide to the Commission staff the requested records, USAC will promptly notify the Commission and USAC and the Commission will work together to establish a schedule for when the records will be provided to the Commission.

+When providing responsive records to the Commission, USAC will indicate its views of whether it recommends withholding or release pursuant to the Commission's FOIA regulations and shall present its views in writing (including electronic means).
+For multipart FOIA requests, USAC will indicate the portion of the FOIA request to which the record responds and which, if any, FOIA exemptions USAC recommends applying to each record.

+- 2. USAC will use all reasonable efforts to respond within three (3) business days to requests from the Commission for estimates of the costs associated with USAC's search for, and review of, the records responsive to a FOIA request.
+If more than three (3) business days are required to provide the cost estimate, USAC will promptly notify the Commission and USAC and the Commission will work together to establish a schedule for when the cost estimate will be provided to the Commission. - 3.
+When determining the cost estimate for a FOIA request, USAC shall compute the amount in accordance with the FOIA, and the Commission's implementing rules in effect at the time of the request.
+USAC shall provide to the Commission all of its estimated costs, irrespective of any ultimate determination made by the Commission regarding the assessing fees for a particular request. - a.
 If USAC estimates USAC's cost to process the FOIA request will not exceed the cap as stated by the requestor in the request, USAC shall proceed with processing the request. - b.
-If USAC estimates USAC's cost to process the FOIA will exceed the cap as stated by the requestor in the FOIA request, USAC shall provide the Commission with the cost estimate for USAC to search for and review records.
-USAC shall proceed with processing the FOIA when the Commission directs USAC to proceed.

-5. Before releasing any documents relating to USAC transactions that include confidential commercial information identified by USAC, the Commission will notify any third parties involved in the relevant commercial transactions with USAC and afford such third parties the opportunity to object to the release in whole or in part as required under applicable law then in effect.
+If USAC estimates USAC's cost to process the FOIA request will exceed the cap as stated by the requestor in the FOIA request, USAC shall provide the Commission with the cost estimate for USAC to search for and review records.
+USAC shall proceed with processing the FOIA when the Commission directs USAC to proceed. - 4.
+Before releasing any documents relating to USAC transactions that include confidential commercial information identified by USAC, the Commission will notify any third parties involved in the relevant commercial transactions with USAC and afford such third parties the opportunity to object to the release in whole or in part as required under applicable law then in effect.
+In the event that records subject to a FOIA request include PII (as defined in Appendix A), the USAC General Counsel or his or her designee will identify any such material and will consult with the FCC Office of General Counsel, including the SAOP, to determine whether the identified material qualify for any applicable FOIA's exemption including for files the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, and shall rely on applicable federal guidance regarding the disclosure of PII, as well as the standards set forth in 47 CFR § 0.457(f) and decisions made thereunder.

-J. USAC REQUESTS FOR GUIDANCE
+J. USAC Requests for Guidance